Fraud Blocker

 NAD+ (nicotinamide adenine dinucleotide) is a coenzyme critical for energy production and DNA repair in every cell of the body.
 However, NAD+ levels decline with age, especially after the late 30s.

-Studies have shown that boosting NAD+ levels slows cellular ageing, improves mitochondrial function, and improves the body’s ability to repair itself.
+Studies have shown that boosting NAD+ levels may slow cellular ageing, improve mitochondrial function, and support the body’s repair mechanisms.

 The best time to start NAD+ therapy and its benefits

 NAD+ therapy is most effective when started in the late 30s or early 40s, as this is when NAD+ levels naturally decline.
-Benefits include increased energy, better focus, improved skin texture, and greater overall vitality.
+Reasons to seek this procedure include a desire for increased energy, improved focus, skin texture changes, and overall vitality.

 #2 — Retinoids for skin renewal and collagen production

 Retinoids, vitamin A derivatives, are considered the gold standard for anti-ageing.
-They increase cell turnover, stimulate collagen production, and reduce fine lines and pigmentation.
+They aim to stimulate cell turnover, stimulate collagen production, and reduce fine lines and pigmentation.

 Over-the-counter retinol is milder, while prescription Vitamin A options offer stronger effects.

-While retinoids are highly effective, they can sometimes cause irritation, dryness, and peeling.
+While retinoids can be useful, they can sometimes cause irritation, dryness, and peeling.

 Beginners should start with low concentrations and apply them 2-3 times a week, gradually increasing frequency as the skin adjusts.
 Also, always use sunscreen during the day to prevent sun sensitivity caused by retinoid use.